Want to drive success? Give your employees the same experience as your customers

-Over the last few years, companies have understood the necessity of providing an excellent customer experience (CX).
+Over the past few years, companies have understood the necessity of providing an excellent customer experience (CX).
 Organizations across the globe have taken steps to delight their customers and turn fans into loyal fanatics.
 In fact, the customer experience management market is projected to be worth $16.91 billion USD by 2022.
 That’s good news for companies focusing on external CX.

 Who are internal customers?

-To have an effective internal CX program, meeting the unique needs of internal customers must be a total company initiative.
-Everyone must be set on meeting deadlines and providing excellent service to those around them, or it will fail like a chain reaction.
 This doesn’t just include employees on the front lines, but back office personnel too.
 For instance, when Jeff doesn’t get payroll timesheets in on time, Jane can’t process it, and the workforce doesn’t get paid.

 Examples of internal customers

 Unless you work solely for yourself, you likely have internal customers on your team and around your company.
 This can show up in many forms and different types of relationships.

 TWO PEERS WITHIN A TEAM

 On a marketing team, the person who distributes the emails depends on the writers and designers to get the emails written and designed.
 If the writer is late getting the copy to the coder, the email may go out late or with errors because the coder was rushed.
 Many peer-to-peer relationships are classic examples of internal customer relationships.

 Employees rely on internal IT help desk departments to ensure their computers and technology are running smoothly.
 Without working technology, employees couldn’t do their jobs and help customers, and the entire company would suffer.
 IT help desks should ask for relational and transactional feedback from their internal customers to understand where they can improve.